 Reasons

-The proposed fees would address the projected funding shortfall in the 2019-21 biennium revenue for the Hazardous Waste Program.
+The proposed fees would address the projected Hazardous Waste Program funding shortfall in the 2019-21 biennium.
 Factors contributing to the projected funding shortfall include:

 Change in state revenue

 The Hazardous Waste Program received $1.2 million in General Funds in 1999.
 Since then, the legislature has steadily reduced the amount of General Fund support and eliminated it in 2014.